-A PhD in biotechnology prepares you to contribute to the growing body of applied biological research in agriculture, medicine and pharmaceuticals, environmental engineering, and industrial processes.
+A PhD in Science with a specialization in biotechnology prepares you to contribute to the growing body of applied biological research in agriculture, medicine and pharmaceuticals, environmental engineering, and industrial processes.
 The degree qualifies you to lead technological innovation as an academic researcher or as a scientific R&D director.

 WorldWideLearn.com's guide to the PhD in biotechnology sets you up for a successful journey through the doctoral program.
 Prepare for the highest degree in the field by focusing your academic goals, finding the right online or campus program, and submitting a solid PhD application.

 The National Science Foundation defines biotechnology as "the controlled use of biological agents, such as microorganisms or cellular components, for beneficial use."
 Scientists use recombinant DNA techniques, cell fusion, and bioprocessing techniques to alter organisms for specific purposes.
 Researchers have been successful in increasing crop yields, developing better pharmaceuticals, developing biofuels, improving medical diagnosis through genetic testing, among many other innovations.